darinz/DL/02_Neural_Network/01_perceptrons.md

 ## Historical Context

+> **Did you know?** The perceptron was once so famous that it made the cover of the New York Times in 1958!

 ### Timeline of Development

 1. **1943 - McCulloch-Pitts Neuron**: Warren McCulloch and Walter Pitts created the first mathematical model of a neuron, showing that simple logical functions could be computed by networks of artificial neurons.